+What is an abatement?
 When a company experiences a process breakdown within their tax filing system that results in filing or deposit noncompliance, they are hit with a penalty.
 Depending on the reason for the error, a company can file for a penalty abatement, which can either eliminate the penalty all together or lessen the fine.
-Abatements can be put into two categories, agency error abatements and employer error abatement.
+Abatements can be put into two categories: agency error abatement and employer error abatement.

 - Compile all back up required to prove agency made an error in determination of penalty and interest or in posting payments or returns.

-Employer error abatement is requested when events outside employer control cause penalty and it can be proven there was no intent to withhold money from the agency or to not comply with agency requirements.
-It cannot be because of human error, but rather situations out of their control like energy loss, fire damage to business premise, damage to property, natural disasters etc. This type of penalty abatement can be resolved by following steps below.
+Employer error abatement is requested when events outside employer control cause penalty and when it can be proven there was no intent to withhold money from the agency or to not comply with agency requirements.
+It cannot be because of human error, but rather situations out of their control such as energy loss, fire damage to business premise, damage to property, natural disasters etc. This type of penalty abatement can be resolved by following steps below.

 - Appeals are also available if abatement is denied.

 In the case of the IRS, there are third-party advocate services available if the appeals process fails and employer feels abatement determination missed key arguments that should lead to abatement being granted.
 Additionally, burden of proof lies with party requesting abatement to prove that they followed all guidelines and something outside their control caused noncompliance.
 And lastly, do not procrastinate.
 There are statute of limitations that affect when abatement can be requested, varying by jurisdiction.
 Employers can acquire this information from the agency, but the main thing to note is abatement should be requested as soon as possible.
 Every agency has a penalty and interest escalation process that is implemented after a predetermined period of non-resolution.
 The further the issue goes in this process the harder it gets to facilitate an abatement as more parties get involved.

 Join us on an on-demand webinar where our payroll tax experts discuss How to Manage Abatements Like a Pro.